panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 To access the value stored inside a ref just read `myRef.value` property.
 To change the ref value update `myRef.value = 'New value'` property.

 Refs in Vue are *reactive* values.
-Meaning that if you render in the template a ref value, then changing that value programmatically makes Vue re-render the output to reflect the ref change.
+Meaning that if you render in the template a ref value, then changing the ref programmatically makes Vue re-render the output to reflect the ref change.

 A ref gives direct access to a DOM element rendered in the template.
 To make ref access a DOM element, assign `ref` attribute with a ref: `<div ref="myRef">`.
-After component mounting, `myRef.value` will contain the DOM element instance.
+After component mounting, `myRef.value` will contain the DOM element.

 Vue can also create refs implicitly: for example `computed()` API returns a ref.

 Last but not least `watch()` API lets you detect when a ref value changes: `watch(myRef, callback)`.

-*What Vue composition APIs that return refs do you know?*
+*When would you use `ref()` and when `reactive()`?
+Share your opinion in a comment!*